ER-solutions/CaseStudies/ElmerNotebook/README.md

 4- Compile the User Defined Functions (UDF) alone: ./compileUDF.sh <br />
 5- Run step 3 and 4 combined: "./main.sh" or "./main.sh logfilename"

 The case study can be opened in a jupyter notebook: `jupyter notebook elmerNotebook.ipynb` and run from there.
 You need to change some variables defining the location of `salome` and `gmsh` in your OS.
-Pre-requisites are a fully working python 3.x install, salome platform and gmsh.

 # Electromagnetic model: coil connected to an external electrical circuit